michael-lumert/upwork-scheduler/README.md

 I heard about [Upwork](http://upwork.com) this morning so I thought I'd check it out.

 This coding task was at the very top of the page this morning under "Java Jobs" so I played around with it over morning coffee.
-I don't have an account and I made no effort to get paid -- this was just for fun and practice.
+I don't have an Upwork account and I made no effort to get paid -- this was just for fun and practice.

 ## Java task scheduler ##